Jakejhay/sql-layoffs-analysis-report/README.md

 ---

 ## 🗂️ Folder Structure
-sql-layoffs-analysis-report/
-│
-├── data/
-│   ├── raw_layoffs.csv          # Original dataset with NULLs and inconsistencies
-│   └── cleaned_layoffs.csv      # Cleaned version after SQL processing
-│
-├── sql/
-│   ├── data_cleaning.sql        # NULL handling, duplicates removal, and standardization
-│   ├── exploratory_analysis.sql # Initial data overview and patterns
-│   └── key_insights_queries.sql # Trend analysis (yearly, monthly, industry)
-│
+Data Folder
+This folder contains the raw and processed versions of the dataset.

+raw_layoffs.csv: The original dataset with NULLs and inconsistencies (2,361 rows).
+Used as the starting point for analysis. cleaned_layoffs.csv: The cleaned version after SQL processing, including NULL handling, duplicate removal, and standardization (approximately 2,355 rows).
+This is ready for further analysis or visualization.

+SQL Folder
+This folder holds the SQL scripts for each phase of the project.

+data_cleaning.sql: Handles NULL values, duplicates removal, and standardization of text fields like industry and country names. exploratory_analysis.sql: Performs initial data overview, such as counting unique industries and top countries by events. key_insights_queries.sql: Focuses on trend analysis, including yearly and monthly layoffs, industry impacts, and funding correlations.

+Root Files

-└── README.md                    # Project overview, insights, and instructions
+README.md: This file—project overview, insights, and instructions for replication.
 ---

 ## 👤 Author